GaracktheMad/CPU-Scheduler/README.md

 7. The user hitting random also wants the randomized values calculated.
 The user can however edit these values after and recalculate.

 ## Quirks and Bugs
-1. Round Robin does not function.
-2. The Gantt Chart boxes may not connect to other boxes properly if the given burst time value is too small
+1. The Gantt Chart boxes may not connect to other boxes properly if the given burst time value is too small
-3. The Gantt Chart and calculated averages will not disappear on switching algorithms, processes, or data.
+2. The Gantt Chart and calculated averages will not disappear on switching algorithms, processes, or data.
 The chart and values will update on clicking the calculate button.